Juan Diego Catholic High School

-Juan Diego Catholic High School (JDCHS) is a parochial school located in the Salt Lake City suburb of Draper, Utah by the Roman Catholic Diocese of Salt Lake City.
+Juan Diego Catholic High School (JDCHS) is a private, Catholic high school located in the Salt Lake City suburb of Draper, Utah, operated by the Roman Catholic Diocese of Salt Lake City.

 History

-American Stores's Chief Executive Officer Leonard Samuel Skaggs made an initial donation of $42 million to Roman Catholic Diocese of Salt Lake City for the purpose of providing primary and secondary education.
+American Stores's Chief Executive Officer Leonard Samuel Skaggs made an initial donation of $42 million to the Diocese of Salt Lake City for the purpose of providing primary and secondary education.
 At the time, Skaggs' donation it was the largest donation for a Catholic education campus in the United States.

 A 57 acre site was selected in southern Salt Lake City and started developing for the Skaggs Catholic Center where Juan Diego Catholic resides.
 The property was selected due to its proximity to the St. John the Baptist Parish.
 All of the schools which makeup the Skaggs Catholic Center would open for the 1999–2000 school year.

 Academics

 Accolades

 During the 2019–20 school year, Secretary Betsy DeVos of the United States Department of Education awarded Juan Diego Catholic with the Blue Ribbon Award.